titzer/wizard-engine/doc/Debugging.md

 Wizard's build script accepts a `--debug` flag that produces a debug build.
 When enabled, the following features are turned on:
 - Validation (check) monitors
-- Symbols in JIT compiled modules (TODO)
+- Symbols in JIT compiled modules

-### Validation Monitors
+### Engine Diagnostic Monitors

-Validation monitors check for invariants during Wizard's execution and verifies that Wizard's internal states (e.g., memory layout, guards, etc.) are correct.
+Engine diagnostic monitors check for invariants during Wizard's execution and verifies that Wizard's internal states (e.g., memory layout, guards, etc.) are correct.

-The debugging flag `Debug.check` in [Debug](/src/engine/Debug.v3) enables verbose validation.
+The debugging flag `Debug.diagnostic` in [Debug](/src/engine/Debug.v3) enables verbose validation.

 ### JIT Symbols